saulmoralespa/subscription-epayco/readme.txt

 Si.
 But it is advisable that you consider using it since it is revealing for browsers

+= What else should I keep in mind, that you have not told me ? =

+1. You need to use the [Woocommerce subscriptions](https://github.com/wp-premium/woocommerce-subscriptions "plugin")

 = Why is not charging in the indicated interval ? =

 **You can not change the price, interval and period of the subscription product once you have created it and you would have made at least the first subscription by a user**